heaviss/ransomnote/README.md

 - random background texture;
 - (maybe) convert to leetspeak;
 - live: one param of one random letter changes once a second;
+- don't change case if letter is already in uppercase;
+- webcomponent build (when Firefox and Edge support custom components);

 ## Usage
 ### Browser